rickstaa/stable-gym/examples/README.md

 # Examples

-Contains simple examples of how to use the [Simzoo](https://github.com/rickstaa/simzoo) package.
+Contains examples of how to use the [Simzoo](https://github.com/rickstaa/simzoo) package.
 Alternatively, you can directly run the environment Python files to see how the environment behaves (e.g. `python simzoo/envs/biological/oscillator/oscillator.py`).

 ## Dependencies